kkmzero/observe-lasco/README.md

 # Observe LASCO

 Amateur archive of image observations from Large Angle and Spectrometric Coronagraph (LASCO) published on Space Weather Prediction Center [website](https://www.swpc.noaa.gov/products/lasco-coronagraph).
+This archive is used for personal education purposes only.

 ### Archive

-Files are separated and ordered by year.
+Files are separated and ordered by year and month.
 Each period has summary in markdown format ```(archive.md)``` and images can be verified using sha256sum ```(files.sha256)```.

 - [Year 2021](2021/archive.md)